top of page

 - Oberkochen in West Germany (FRG), 1946.

-During the great reunification of Germany (1990-92), the two companies merged again.
+During the great reunification of Germany (1990-1993), the two companies merged again.

 More

-- Friends of the Zeiss, Glenn A. Walsh
+- Glenn A. Walsh, Friends of the Zeiss, online, 2002-2008

-- Zeiss Planetariums history, Zeiss
+- Zeiss Group, Zeiss Planetariums history, online

 - Peter Volz, "Tracing paths of history, part 1", Planetarian, Dec.
 2013, Vol. 42, No 4, p.50